-The Digital Millennium Copyright Act, better known as the “DMCA,” is a federal law in the United States that addresses user-generated copyright infringement online.
-The DMCA is a critical tool for any online business that allows users to upload anything to its platforms because the law provides immunity from copyright infringement claims based on content uploaded by users.
+The Digital Millennium Copyright Act is a federal copyright law in the United States.
+The “DMCA” is a critical tool for any online business that allows users to upload content because the law provides you with immunity from copyright claims based on such content.
 Put another way, Instagram is not responsible for images uploaded by users to their pages.
-However, this immunity comes with a price – a compliance procedure you must follow.
+Yet, this immunity comes with a price – a compliance procedure you must follow.

 DMCA Compliance Process